voodoo/twhcv/README.md

 - [ ] Update content for site in [wiki](https://github.com/voodoo/twhcv/wiki)
 - [ ] Get the domain name
 - [ ] Set up Paypal for donations
-- [ ] Get a transparent version of the twhcv icon
+- [ ] Get a transparent version of the twhcv emblem.
+Consider an icon.

 ![TWHCV](twhcv.jpg)